Cookies

 We continue our efforts to constantly improve the accessibility of this website and we know some parts of this website are not fully accessible, most notably:

 • Older PDF documents (created before June 2020) are not fully accessible to screen reader software as ‘headings’ have not been used making the navigation more difficult.
-The same applies for documents that have been scanned in (like AGAR Annual Return documents)
+The same applies for documents that have been scanned in (like AGAR Annual Return documents, and Councillor Registers of Interests)

 • Colour contrast between text and background is low in some parts of the website.